 return False

-raise GateError(f"Unknown validation status: {status!r}")
+raise GateError(f"Unknown validation status: {status!r} — treat as FAIL")

-Step 2: Make validation edges mandatory in the graph definition
+Step 2: Make the validation edge mandatory

-graph.add_edge("generate", "validate")
+builder.add_edge("generate", "validate")

 )